Labour market reports

+The Dashboard is currently undergoing some improvements but will be available again in mid-December 2017.
+Thank you for your patience and apologies for any inconvenience.
 The Labour Market Dashboard is a self-service tool which displays labour market information from many different sources in one place.
 Four different topics are displayed in interactive charts: The Workforce, The Worker, The Workplace, and the Nature of Work.

 Anticipating supply and demand in the labour market is a core service of the Evidence, Monitoring and Governance Branch.
 Analysis and commentary from our forecasting programme informs New Zealand employers and Government policy.